 - The frequency of project reviews

 Dont worry about longer projects.
 Sometimes, organizations believe that longer projects are more apt to fail.
 However, the trick is in the frequent reviews.
 The more frequently you review a project, the more chances you will have to succeed.
 For example, a complex project may require a monthly review, while a lighter one a bimonthly review.
 Your reviews should encompass the discussion of major achievements and/or challenges your team had, rather than on everyday tasks and difficulties.
 Also, make sure you do not consider one task only.
-Often, to reach a milestone, a team needs to perform a dozen of different tasks.
+Often, to reach a Project Milestones, a team needs to perform a dozen of different tasks.
 Hence, concentrate on the milestone, rather than on separate tasks.

 This stands for your project teams performance integrity.
 Your team should possess the ability to complete projects on time.
 Besides, certain projects may require certain skill sets; hence, your team should be integral enough to display those skill sets.
 Team leaders should possess the following skills: